 Cardiovascular risk is cited as one of the most preventable drivers of premature mortality.

-Kairos positions itself as a cellular-level optimization clinic integrating medical biohacking with systems biology.
-Its methodology includes Intermittent Hypoxia-Hyperoxia Training (IHHT) and Photobiomodulation (PBM), both aimed at enhancing mitochondrial resilience and modulating systemic inflammation.
+Kairos Longevity Clinic is a cellular optimization clinic located in Madrid that uses Intermittent Hypoxia-Hyperoxia Training (IHHT) and Photobiomodulation (PBM) to strengthen mitochondrial function, reduce systemic inflammation, and support long-term functional health.
 The clinic applies composite biomarker analysis and advanced intestinal diagnostics to identify underlying physiological imbalances rather than focusing solely on symptom presentation.

 A dedicated women’s health and regenerative gynecology unit addresses hormonal recalibration and menopause-related transitions.
 Its “Centenarian Decathlon” framework uses reverse-planning from long-term functional goals to structure intervention strategies.
 As with many biohacking-oriented modalities, evidence maturity varies depending on the specific intervention and the depth of available clinical validation.

-Beyond Longevity evolved from the Biosalud Day Hospital and operates within a systems medicine framework focused on identifying drivers of accelerated biological aging.
+Beyond Longevity evolved from the Biosalud Day Hospital and is a systems medicine clinic that targets environmental and biological drivers of accelerated aging, using INUSpheresis® blood filtration, epigenetic testing, and exposome mapping to reduce inflammatory and toxic burden.
 A central emphasis is exposome mapping, targeting environmental stressors such as heavy metals and inflammatory load that may influence cellular aging trajectories.
 The clinic offers INUSpheresis®, an extracorporeal blood filtration technique designed to remove inflammatory and environmental markers from circulation.

 Its proprietary BioAging® diagnostic suite combines epigenetic testing and telomere length assessment to guide individualized monitoring strategies.
 Digital Regulation Thermometry is also used to detect early functional alterations at the organ level.
 As with many filtration and cellular interventions, long-term validation remains limited relative to cardiovascular imaging.

-Regenera Medical Center focuses on regenerative systems medicine with a primary emphasis on musculoskeletal optimization.
+Regenera is a Barcelona-based regenerative medicine clinic that specializes in musculoskeletal repair, using ultrasound-guided PRP and hyaluronic acid injections sourced from the patient's own blood to support biological healing with minimal immunologic risk.
 The clinic combines high-concentration platelet-rich plasma (PRP) with hyaluronic acid in ultrasound-guided procedures designed to enhance both mechanical lubrication and biological repair.

 All infiltrations are performed under high-definition imaging to improve anatomical precision.
 By using autologous materials derived from the patient, the model minimizes immunologic risk.
 The clinic’s orientation is regenerative orthopedics rather than systemic longevity diagnostics.